 Due to the high bar that it sets, professional certification makes you more valuable to an employer over other colleagues.
 Certification demonstrates an enhanced understanding of technical concepts, thus a LEED Certification could open doors to new job opportunities.

 What better way is there to make more money doing the job you already have than to earn an industry-specific certification?!
 Not everyone has the time or money to go back to school and earn a higher education degree.
 Research shows that vocational certifications offer similar advantages to higher ed degrees at a fraction of the cost.
 After 2-4 days of training, you can be ready to sit for a certification exam.
 Sound too good to be true?
-Click here to see feedback from others who were once in your position.
+View our student reviews to see feedback from others who were once in your position.
 Jumpstart your career today with a professional sustainability certification!

 The Skills Gap is Real

 We previously wrote about the demand for HERS Raters in NC, but hiring managers across the country have reported a shortage of qualified, skilled workers.
 In fact, 60% of U.S. manufacturing executives surveyed by Accenture said it has been difficult to hire the skilled people they need.
 The skills shortage is a problem in many industries and work environments.
-LEED and PMP Certification help to show that you have a diverse skill set and range of knowledge.
+LEED Certification helps to show that you have a diverse skill set and range of knowledge.

 Vocational certification is most effective when it is paired with on-the-job experience because it shows you can apply the concepts in a real-life scenario.
 Regardless of which level your current position has within your organization, a professional certification can help to elevate your status and your skills.
 The jobs are out there for the taking!